thelfer/MFrontGallery/docs/papers/joss/paper.md

   implementations are usually provided with solvers as ready-to-use behaviours.

 Thus, self-contained implementations describe both constitutive equations **and** material coefficients identified on a well-defined set of experiments for a particular material, while generic implementations describe only the constitutive equations.

 In practice, the physical
 information described by self-contained implementations may be more complex than a set of material coefficients.
-For example, the Young modulus of a material may be defined by an analytical formula and cannot thus be reduced to a set of constants.
+For example, the Young's modulus of a material may be defined by an analytical formula and cannot thus be reduced to a set of constants.
 This analytical formula shall be part of a self-contained mechanical behaviour implementation.
 Of course,